Douppen/junction2023/README.md

 ### Data visualization
 The previous day average pain inputs are organized on the dashboard in an interactive bar chart.
 ### AI powered personal insights
+(mocked!)
 The Ai powered inputs uses the Assistant functions to allow the end user to get relevant data based on the previous input.
 One such function is the get_one_success which returns "one thing that the user is doing which they should continue doing to help with pain relief"
 ## Technical implementation
 The majority of the data and all the AI implementations are handled using the [OpenAI Assitants Beta API](https://platform.openai.com/docs/assistants/overview).
 The onboarding data is handled by the firebase documents but ultimately parsed to the OpenAI.
 Every user has a different thread that continues to grow when requests are made and data inputted.
 To summarize every user has the same initial configuration of the "Assistants" but each user has a personalized thread defined in the onboarding process.
 This makes the application easily scalable.
 ### Technologies used